“When the mental health of the mother is compromised, it affects the entire family.”

 - Maintain a well-balanced diet and get fresh air daily.
-Gifting your body what it needs can make mood swings much less pronounced (great tips for this in our first two emails 4th Trimester Hacks and You & Baby)
+Gifting your body what it needs can make mood swings much less pronounced (check out our tips for 4th Trimester Hacks and You & Baby)

 - Get sleep.
 For even just a morning, day, or a weekend, ask your partner, family or babysitters to help with baby so you can catch up on those precious zzz’s.
 It might change the game completely.